-The latest one is this dragster style street rod for sale on eBay.
-I've never seen anything like this at the strip, but it looks pretty cool and I bet the owner gets a lot of looks on the street.
-It's powered by an 88 inch Twin Cam up front run though a Toyota gearbox and rear end and there's room for two on the motorcycle seat hidden within the bodywork.
-The owner says it's street legal and the headlights, taillights and plate seem to back that up.
-For a car as light as this thing probably is, I'm guessing the performance is pretty reasonable, maybe not real dragster performance, but it looks like a fun build and the appearance is authentic in every other way.
+The latest one is this dragster style street rod for sale on eBay (auction over).
+I’ve never seen anything like this at the strip, but it looks pretty cool and I bet the owner gets a lot of looks on the street.
+It’s powered by an 88 inch Twin Cam up front run though a Toyota gearbox and rear end and there’s room for two on the motorcycle seat hidden within the bodywork.
+The owner says it’s street legal and the headlights, taillights and plate seem to back that up.
+For a car as light as this thing probably is, I’m guessing the performance is pretty reasonable, maybe not real dragster performance, but it looks like a fun build and the appearance is authentic in every other way.

 A few years ago this Model T with a Sportster engine showed up for sale.
 I thought it was pretty interesting.
 It used the Sportster’s gearbox plus an electric reverse.
 I don’t have any more information about it, but the owner’s nephew did stop by in the comments who said the top speed was about 80 mph.

 The HotRodHawg is a specialty car built and delivered to the customer as a roller chassis and body where you add the engine.
 It’s a tube chassis with fiberglass roadster bodywork that runs the Harley’s output through a 3 speed automatic transmission with overdrive.
 Not a bad looking little car.